 YOUNG ACHIEVER AWARD (Presented by people2people)

-WINNER: Bree Mountain
+RECIPIENT: Bree Mountain

 For her dedicated work in championing and elevating the bi+ community in New South Wales.
 Having founded the grassroots advocacy organisation, Bi+ Visibility, and established the popular event series BiCONIC, Bree has been instrumental in raising the visibility and representation of bi+ people in events, programming, media and community advocacy, both in Australia and overseas.